lightninglabs/lightning-api-ng/site/tools/templates/daemons/loop.md

   funds in channels required
 - As a failsafe payment method that can be used when channel liquidity along a route is insufficient

+## Usage

+Learn how to install, configure, and use Loop by viewing the documentation in the [Builder's Guide](https://docs.lightning.engineering/lightning-network-tools/loop/get-started).

 {{> partial_daemons_shared summary=true}}